 If you are a blogger who does not mind about growing your audience and readers and not care about making money from your blog in the future, then go with free WordPress version.
 However, if you are a blogger trying to make blogging into a career opportunity and wanting to grow your online presence and brand, then you want to use self-hosted version.

 Often people will say, self-hosted WordPress will cost you money.
 For a small website, it is actually cheaper.

-For example, you use free version, but you buy from them a domain name ($12 to $18/year), pay for ad-free option ($30 per year), and get custom design upgrade ($30 per year).
+For example, you use the free version, but you buy from them a domain name ($12 to $18/year), pay for ad-free option ($30 per year), and get custom design upgrade ($30 per year).
 That total is around $78, and you are still not in full control.

 For the self-hosted version, you can use Bluehost (officially recommended by WordPress) which costs $3.95 per month.
 So, that’s $47.40 per year, and it includes a free domain name.
-If you go with other web hosting companies, then you will pay a similar price, but you won’t get a domain.
+If you go to other web hosting companies, then you will pay a similar price, but you won’t get a domain.
 However, you can get a domain name for $10 from Godaddy or NameCheap.
 Your total expense for self-hosted WordPress would come to $57.40 per year and you will have full control over everything.